ArtGateOne/dot2akaifire/README.md

 1.1.85
-Button Stop and Plat - now control exec 710 & 711 on page 1
+Button Stop and Play - now control exec 710 & 711 on page 1

+1.4

+I forgot what was changed in versions 1.2 and 1.3 - the current version has improved Flash mode and encoder control (although it's not the same as in MA2 - unfortunately, we don't have Lua available to control it normally).
+I added an option to control pages from MIDI - you can enable or disable it.
+I added a BO and grandmaster indicator - if it's less than 100%, the light blinks.